If you haven't read the Introduction, Episode 1, Episode 2 , or Episode 3 you should do so before reading below.

 On the Slippery Slope

 "If I give up assault weapons the government will want my pistols next.
 Then my hunting rifle and shotgun.
 Then my knives.
 Before long forks and spoons will also be gone.
 Then I become their socialist puppet." - I made this quote upAn active imagination can imagine all things.
-There's no evidence to indicate that Congress intends to take the first step in banning any gun much less taking them all away.
+There's no evidence to indicate that Congress intends to take the first step in banning any guns much less taking them all away.
 When the hell has Congress done anything quickly or with certainty?
 And when has one thing actually led to another?
 [Update: Even though Obama may still be coming for your guns, he's not]

 We declared our independence, freed the slaves, gave women the vote and made myriad changes to our union over the centuries.
 All, I'm sure, were lamented as doom by someone when the change was made.
 Doom has not followed.
 When we act together we seem to go in the right direction though it may not feel so at the time.